-- There should be an increase in the number of available turkey permits. - There should be a black vulture control program.

-- The use of the RodenatorTM should be permitted for the control of ground hogs.
+- There should be an increase in the number of available turkey permits. - Black vultures and Cow Nose Rays often cause problems for livestock producers.
+NJFB shall encourage the Division to investigate a control program in place for these species. - The use of the RodenatorTM should be permitted for the control of ground hogs.
 New Jersey Farm Bureau shall support a regulatory change to allow the use of this control method. - NJFB supports the continued, legal use of propane cannons for bird damage control.